Libya attack may have been planned and organized, U.S. officials say

 The officials asked for anonymity when discussing sensitive information.
 More specific details about the possible role of militant groups or cells in the attack were not immediately available.

+The USS Laboon, which had been making a port call in Crete, could be in position within hours.
+The other destroyer, the USS McFaul, was a couple of days away, said the official, speaking on condition of anonymity.

+Both ships were armed with Tomahawk missiles, which were used extensively by NATO against fallen Libyan leader Muammar Gaddafi's air defenses last year.

-One U.S. official noted that, in the wake of the collapse of the government of the late Libyan leader Muammar Gaddafi last year, Libyan government arsenals were looted, making small arms and more sophisticated weapons available both to potential militants and black marketeers.
+On the attack in Benghazi, one U.S. official noted that in the wake of the collapse of the government of the late Libyan leader Muammar Gaddafi last year, Libyan government arsenals were looted, making small arms and more sophisticated weapons available both to potential militants and black marketeers.

 U.S. and European officials said that in contrast to the Benghazi attack, which some investigators say may have been calculated and organized, the attack on the U.S. Embassy in Cairo appeared more likely to have been a spontaneous eruption by a mob.